HOW IT ALL BEGAN

 TRAVELING WITH INTENTION

-When I travel, I try to do it with awareness — of the place I’m in, the pace I’m moving at, and the way I want to feel while I’m there.
+When I travel, I try to do it with awareness of the place I’m in, the pace I’m moving at, and the way I want to feel while I’m there.

 The sun and I have a complicated relationship.
-Over the years, I’ve learned that feeling at ease while traveling often comes down to simple things — a wide-brimmed hat, SPF, breathable layers, and finding shade when you need it.
+Over the years, I’ve learned that feeling at ease while traveling often comes down to simple things, a wide brimmed hat, SPF, breathable layers, and finding shade when you need it.

 WHY I LOVE WHAT I DO